breatheco-de/content/src/content/how-to/react-global-context.md

 To initialize a global context in React and share data between components, follow the steps below:

 #### 1. Create the Global Context

+First, you need to create a global context, for this, use the `createContext()`  method of React and pass as a parameter an initial value `const LanguageContext = createContext("english")`, the initial value can be of any data type, but usually the good practice is to pass a `null` value and after that, you pass as value to the prop `value` the actual data that you want to store globally.

 ```jsx
 import { createContext } from "react";
 const NameContext= createContext(InitialValue);
 ```
-First, you need to create a global context, for this, use the `createContext()`  method of React and pass as a parameter an initial value `const LanguageContext = createContext("english")`, the initial value can be of any data type, but usually the good practice is to pass a `null` value and after that, you pass as value to the prop `value` the actual data that you want to store globally.

 #### 2. Provide the Global Context

+Once the Global context is created, you need to wrap the whole application with this context in the `Provider` property, and as mentioned before you pass a prop called `value` and in this prop, you pass all the data you want to store globally, this value can be of any data type a **boolean**, a **string**, an **array**, an **array of objects**, etc...

 ```jsx
 export default function App() {
   const [Theme, setTheme] = useState("light")